 Press down the soil and water with a gentle stream to settle the soil.

-Continue adding layers of potting soil till it reaches the top and inserts the herb plants as you go along.
+Continue adding layers of potting soil until it reaches the top and inserts the herb plants as you go along.
 Remember to water them at each level.

 You will want to plant rosemary or basil at the very top.
 Rosemary can grow bushy while basil grows easily and upright.
 Since you will need to pinch the basil constantly to encourage leave to grow, it is easier for you to do so with the basil at the top.